ogecko/alpaca-benro-polaris/docs/faq.md

 Vladimir has taken images at 1750mm equivalent focal length, using a ZWO ASI585MC camera, a Sigma 120-400mm and 1.4x extender.
 Exposures of 15s up to around 100 images stacked.
 Great results.

 # Alpaca and Nina Capability Questions
+### There is only one USB on the Camera how can I connect Nina and BP App?
+The Camera USB must be connected to either the BP App or an astrophotography imaging App like Nina, whichever you choose.
+Once I have set up the mount, Nina is quite capable of performing all my imaging functions and more, including autofocus, plate solving, framing, and image sequencing.
+However, nothing stops you from disconnecting the Camera from Nina and returning to the BP App.

 ### Can Nina generate a file with the coordinates associated with each image?
 Nina includes a plug-in called Session Manager that can record this and so much more into a set of csv files